turingschool/front-end-curriculum/projects/curiously-native.md

 You must use auth0 to authenticate a user.
 You can use any of the auth0 providers (Google, Twitter, Facebook, Github... [check them all out here](https://auth0.com/docs/identityproviders))

-### Consume API
+### Consume Public API

 You can pick any API you want.
-No CORS in React Native yaaaay.
+No CORS in React Native so go bananas.

 ### Immutablility

 You must use ImmutableJS with Redux to store your API data in your app.

-### Visualization
+### User Experience

-You must use create two scenes (think of pages for mobile) that have data visualizations.
-What those visualizations look like is up to you.
-You must also have a login scene and a profile scene.
+You must create four distinct scenes (think of a web page for mobile) and use the navigator to navigate between them:

+1. A Home scene - Ability to login
+2. A Profile scene - Picture of user along with user information and ability to logout
+3. A search scene - Ability to make an api call to search for information and display results.
+4. Data visualization scene - Two unique data visualizations based on data retrieved by api call.

+What the scenes and visualizations look like is up to you.

 ### Blog Posts

 You've built apps in React/Redux, you've hit API endpoints, but you haven't used React Native for mobile development.
 One of the goals of this project is to documenting your successes and struggles with mobile development and authentication.
 In addition to programming, you'll be writing a a series of blog posts:

 1. An introduction to React Native and how mobile development differs from web development.
 Discuss the pros/cons of using React Native vs. React, what you need to keep in mind when developing for both iOS and Android, and any design choices you made because of mobile development.
 2. A particular technical problem that occurred when trying to visualize data.